National Park Service U.S. Department of the Interior

 Old Stone House visitor limit is 25 people.

-Weddings allowed by permit at Meridian Hill Park, Montrose Park, and the garden at the Old Stone House.
+Weddings are allowed at Meridian Hill Park, Montrose Park, the garden at the Old Stone House, and at Georgetown Waterfront Park.
+Weddings in areas administered by Rock Creek Park require a Special Use Permit.
 There is a limit of 50 people; no chairs, balloons or decorations are allowed.
 Receptions are not allowed.
-Weddings at the Old Stone House are limited to one per day.
-See Permit section for contact info.
+Weddings are limited to one per day at each location.

 The parks along 16th Street NW, including Meridian Hill Park, are closed midnight to 5:00 am from May through October, and 9:00 pm to 5:00 am November through April.